Last Updated on August 8, 2023

 Wool Felt

-On the other end of the spectrum, wool felt emerges with its own set of attributes.
-Wool felt comes in two main variations – a blend of rayon and wool, and the luxurious 100% wool option.
+On the other end, Wool felt comes in two main variations – a blend of rayon and Wool and the luxurious 100% wool option.
 The blend finds a sweet spot in terms of pricing, offering both durability and a softer texture.
 It presents a smoother surface and a denser feel, making it ideal for crafts that require sturdiness and longevity.

 38 Piece Merino Wool Blend Felt